timeseriesAI/tsai/README.md

-# timeseries
+# tsai
-> Practical Deep Learning for Time Series / Sequential Data using fastai v2/ Pytorch.
+> A Practical Deep Learning for Time Series / Sequential Data library built with fastai v2/ Pytorch.

 Work in progress

 ## Install

-`pip install timeseries`
+`pip install tsai`

 ## How to use

+TBD